 It’s best to try and find the best ukulele for a reasonable price.
 When it comes to the pricing range itself, you should normally look in the vicinity of $40 and $150 for best value.

 As seen earlier, the size is also an important factor, but beginners also have to realize how sizes affect the tone of the instrument.
 A larger body means a warmer and more resonant tone, but if you want something that sounds more subdued, a soprano might be best.
+Another thing to consider is that you can also purchase electric ukuleles which give you the same great sound but amplified.

 Finally, make sure you check out some of the best brands of high quality ukuleles.
 As you will see below, Kala and Diamond Head ukuleles are some of the best, although other brands like Mahalo, Cordoba and Luna ukuleles are also worth considering.